-Ximene was fascinated by his hands; his fingers were exceptionally long and slender and his fingernails carefully manicured, not at all like a man’s hands.
+Despite the circumstances Ximene was fascinated by Don Fernandino’s hands; his fingers were exceptionally long and slender and his fingernails carefully manicured, not at all like a man’s hands.
 Close up she now saw that his face was covered with a network of fine lines.

-‘This young man is in a bad way, could you boil some water and clean him from head to toe whilst I go to find the physician?’ he expected to be obeyed.
+Don Fernandino nodded.
+‘This young man is in a bad way, could you boil some water and clean him from head to toe whilst I go to find the physician?’
+He obviously expected to be obeyed.
 He turned away, guitar still dangling from one hand and threw the other arm around Guillam.

 ‘We will save him, my dear, the physician who will return with me is capable of miracles!’